pedrovieira/PVAsyncImageView/README.md

 * Download images from the Web to the NSImageViews
 * Set a 'Placheholder Image' to be displayed on the NSImageView until the image is downloaded
 * Set an 'Error Image' to be displayed when an error occurs while downloading the image
+* Set ToolTips on the NSImageView for each state -> Loading Image / Image Loaded / Error Loading Image